javascript-tutorial/en.javascript.info/1-js/4-data-structures/4-object/article.md

 let key = prompt("What do you want to know about the user?", "name");

+// access by variable
-alert( user[key] ); // John (if enter "name"), 30 for the "age"
+alert( user[key] ); // John (if enter "name")
 ```

-The square brackets literally say: "take the property name from the variable".
+The square brackets mean: "take the property name from the variable".

-Also it is handy to use square brackets in an object literal, when the property name is stored in a variable.
+Square brackets also can be used in an object literal.

 That's called a *computed property*: